conedevelopment/root-docs/resources.md

 > For the detailed documentation visit the [filters](#) section.

-Filters are used on resource indexes and extract views.
-They are responsible for transforming the current request to a database query.
+Filters are responsible for transforming the current request to a database query.
 You can easily define filters on your resource by using the `filters` method:

 ```php
 use Cone\Root\Filters\Category;